mohammedfajer/baxter_vision_based_object_manipulation/README.md

 This project is not under active development, but feel free to look around.

-This project was developmed with Ubuntua 14.04.6 LTS, ROS Indigo and Python 3.x.
+This project was developed with Ubuntua 14.04.6 LTS, ROS Indigo and Python 3.x.
 The robot model used in the development is [Baxter](https://www.rethinkrobotics.com/) from Rethink Robotics.

 <div style="text-align:center"><img src="https://github.com/mohammedfajer/baxter_vision_based_object_manipulation/blob/master/images/baxter_img.jpg" /></div>